davidnqd/lucidtail/README.md

 	git clone git://github.com/davidnqd/lucidtail.git

-You should now be able to use `lucidtail/index.js` or `node lucidtail/index.js` instead of `lucidtail`.
+You should now be able to use `./index.js` or `node index.js` within the cloned directory instead of `lucidtail`.

 ### Usage